 If you are looking for other hotels throughout the city, you can find some here.
 There are often deals running that might save you some money.
 Click here for find the specials currently running for San Francisco.

 Carnaval Festival: Another popular event on Memorial Day weekend in SF is the two-day Carnaval Festival.
 In the Mission District, this event features Latin and South American food, dancing, live music, and more.
 Click here for more details.

 SF Bay Cruises: You will find a variety cruise options all weekend long.
 Some of the top options are the 60-minute bay cruise which runs several times a day, every day.
 There is also the high speed adventure cruise called the Rocketboat.
 In addition, there are usually one of two specialty cruises for Memorial Day Weekend.
-Click here to find tickets to all of the top cruises at up to 50% off on Goldstar.
+Find availability during your stay.

 All Memorial Day Weekend Events: In addition to these events, you will find other great activities all weekend long in SF.
 Click here for the full Memorial Day Weekend calendar.